Niharika-2904/AI_Summary-Quiz_Generator/Readme.md

 -  Summarizes any uploaded PDF
 -  Generates a multiple-choice quiz based on the content
 -  Lets the user take the quiz and shows the score

+### 🌐 Live Demo on Streamlit - https://niharika-2904-ai-summary-quiz-generator-app-fruumh.streamlit.app/

 ## 🌟 Features :-